-- Technical testing is conducted by developers and IT professionals to ensure that the foundational elements are working properly.
+- Developers and IT professionals conduct technical testing to ensure the foundational elements work properly.

-- User testing is conducted by clients or business beta users.
+- Clients or business beta users conduct user testing.
 It tests that the software works as expected and desired.

 Documentation is King

-Documentation ensures a new CIOs/ project manager fully understands how the project would turn out to be, and to get it done.
+Documentation ensures a new CIO/ project manager fully understands how the project will turn out to be and to get it done.
 It is important for all stages of development and implementation.
 What you should have are:

 - A test plan and its checklist so you know your software is fully vested.

 - A scope statement to follow so that you don’t end up solving too many problems with the software.

 - An implementation plan that fully defines who uses the software, how, and when.